 That would include every job from the unacknowledged street sweeper to the corporate CEO.

-We’re a tricky bunch.
+We’re a tricky bunch and can be unpredictable.

-Health care workers are usually in the direct line of fire when things get too much to bear and people explode from mental and emotional strain, or they have an emotional meltdown.
+Health care workers are usually in the direct line of fire when things get too much to bear, and people explode from mental and emotional strain, or they have an emotional meltdown.